atiburzi/NppESPHome-Plugin/README.md

 ## Installation

-In case you just want to use the plugin as-is, and don't care to compile it yourself, you can download the [DLL](https://github.com/atiburzi/NppESPHome-Plugin/tree/main/Bin) file to be put in the Notepad++ plugins folder.
+In case you just want to use the plugin as-is, and don't care to compile it yourself, you can download the [DLL](https://github.com/atiburzi/NppESPHome-Plugin/tree/main/Bin).<br/>
+The plugin DLL file should be placed in the plugins subfolder of the Notepad++ Install Folder, under the subfolder with the same name of plugin binary name without file extension, as per this [guide](https://npp-user-manual.org/docs/plugins/#install-plugin-manually).<br/>

-Pay attention to use the DLL plugin architecture corresponding to the Notepad++ architecture in use. (x32/x64)
+Pay attention to use the DLL plugin architecture corresponding to the Notepad++ architecture in use. (x32/x64)<br/>
+Moreover, remember that for the plugin to work, ESPHome must already be installed on the system [Installation Guide](https://www.esphome.io/guides/installing_esphome/); otherwise, the plugin will display an error message and automatically uninstall itself.<br/>

 Settings are stored in the Notepad++ plugin settings default folder in **NppESPHome.ini** file.